alciomarhollanda/DATA-SET-FOR-SOLAR-FLARE-PREDICTION/README.md

 It is known that solar flares can affect the near-Earth space, incurring in consequences for radio communications.
 Therefore, there is a need to research systems for monitoring solar events.
-This article presents a data set which can be used in the analysis of such events.
 This data set originated from a set of records from magnetic attributes and solar flare data.
 In order to create this data set, authors used the SunPy library which provided access to data from the